tonsky/datascript/README.md

 * No facilities to persist, transfer over the wire or sync DB with the server
 * No pluggable storage options
 * No full-text search
+* No partitions
 * Simplified schema, no ident attributes, AV index for all datoms
+* Schema required only for attributes with `:cardinality` `:many`
+* Value of any type can be used for entity id, attribute or value.
+It’s better if they are immutable and fast to compare
 * Schema not queriable
 * No schema migrations
-* Any values are supported for entity id, attribute or value.
-It’s better if they are immutable and fast to compare
 * Free